4ubov/Url-Shortener-REST-API/README.md

 If you're have a URl like this - someLongUrl.subLinkOnHost.mail.com/index.html

-This Api can make it to this - localhost://8080/7KX
+This API can make it to this - localhost:8080/7KX

 If you're have server with domain - short.com It will be looks like - short.com/7KX